-Species FSC Licence Location Overlap with RAA Striped Bass Bras D'Or Lakes No Lobster Lobster Fishing Area 27; 28; 29; 30 Yes (LFA 27 and 30
+Species FSC Licence Location Overlap with RAA Striped Bass Bras D'Or Lakes No Lobster Lobster Fishing Area 27; 28; 29; 30 Yes (LFA 27 and 30 only)

-only)
+Species FSC Licence Location Overlap with RAA

-Salmon Middle River North East and Main Margaree River (excluding Southwest Margaree River) up to, including, and above the Hatchery Pool.
-North River No
+Salmon No

 Scallop Tidal waters of Cape Breton Yes

 Shad Tidal waters of Cape Breton Yes

 Cod Tidal waters of Cape Breton Yes

 Flounder Tidal waters of Cape Breton Yes

 Haddock Tidal waters of Cape Breton Yes

 Pollock Tidal waters of Cape Breton Yes

 Mackerel Tidal waters of Cape Breton Yes

 Mussels Tidal waters of Cape Breton Yes

 Herring Tidal waters of Cape Breton Yes

 Quahaug Tidal waters of Cape Breton Yes

 Eel Tidal and Inland waters of Cape Breton Yes

 Smelt Tidal and Inland waters of Cape Breton Yes

 Trout Tidal and Inland waters of Cape Breton Yes

-TABLE 17: SUMMARY OF FSC FISHING LICENCES HELD BY WAGMATCOOK FIRST NATION
+Table 18: SUMMARY OF FSC FISHING LICENCES HELD BY WAGMATCOOK FIRST NATION

-Wagmatcook holds 22 individual communal commercial licences for 11 species.
+Wagmatcook holds 22 commercial communal licences for 11 species.
 All 11 species are known to occur in the RAA; however not all of the licence areas overlap with the RAA.
 Licences for three species: snow crab, unspecified groundfish and swordfish, are all known to overlap, at least partially with the RAA.
 Additionally, Wagmatcook holds licences for a further 6 species, including alewife, eel, herring, mackerel, seals and squid which do not have specified harvesting areas.
 It has been assumed that these licences could overlap with the RAA.

-The majority of Wagmatcook First Nation's licences that could overlap with the RAA are for mackerel (4 licences), snow crab (3 licences) unspecified groundfish (3 licences).
-Figure 7 shows commercial (including communal commercial) landing data from the DFO for 2008 - 2012 for mackerel.
+The majority of Wagmatcook First Nation's licences that could overlap with the RAA are for mackerel (4 licences), snow crab (3 licences), and unspecified groundfish (3 licences).
+Figure 7 shows commercial (including commercial communal) landing data from the DFO for 2008 - 2012 for mackerel.
 The data shows that there were no catches within the Project Area during this time and that the majority of these catches occur within the Emerald Basin and along the coast near Halifax and Lunenburg.
 Snow crab harvesting data is shown in Figure 2.
 The data shows that the primary productive harvesting area for the snow crab can be found in the areas around Canso Bank, Misaine Bank, extending down to Middle Bank in the waters between Cape Breton and Sable Island.